 If your child’s entire day is full of structured, adult-led activities, they won’t have much time for independent creative play.
 Instead, make sure they have plenty of free time to explore and play on their own.

-Don’t feel like you need to entertain your child every minute of the day.
-Let them be bored sometimes and see what activities they can come up with themselves.
+You don’t need to entertain your child every minute of the day.
+Let them get bored sometimes and see what activities they come up with.

-Open-ended toys are the best for encouraging your child’s creativity.
+Open-ended toys are the best for encouraging creativity.
 Provide your child with toys, such as blocks, puppets, and art supplies.
 Try to avoid toys that only have one purpose or outcome.

 In addition to encouraging creativity, open-ended toys have another benefit: Your child won’t outgrow them as quickly, so they’ll get a lot of use!

-Creative play can happen when your child is playing by themselves.
+Creative play can happen when your child is playing alone.
 But it can also happen when they’re playing with you or their friends.

-These different experiences help your child build unique skills, so provide opportunities for both solo and cooperative play.
+These different experiences help your child build unique skills, so be sure to provide opportunities for both solo and cooperative play.
 Playdates are great ways for your child to develop this skill set.
-Just make sure you don’t fill their schedule too much.
+Just try not to fill their schedule too much!

 Let your child play in different environments, like the sand at the beach or the mud in the backyard.
 This is great for their creative development, and it’s a fantastic way to get them moving and burn off some energy!